Ars-Digitale/java-21-study-guide/docs/module-06/collections.md

-# Chapter 1 — Introduction to the Collections Framework
+# Introduction to the Collections Framework

 The Java Collections Framework (JCF) is a set of **interfaces, classes, and algorithms** designed to store, manipulate, and process groups of data efficiently.

 It provides a unified architecture for handling collections, allowing developers to write reusable, interoperable code with predictable behaviors and performance characteristics.

-This chapter introduces the foundational concepts needed before studying Lists, Sets, Queues, Maps, and Sequenced Collections in detail in later chapters.
+This chapter introduces the foundational concepts needed before studying Lists, Sets, Queues, Maps, and Sequenced Collections, explored in detail in subsequent chapters.

 ## 1. What Is the Collections Framework?